kool-engine/kool/README.md

 ### Running the Demos on JVM

-You can launch the desktop demo app directly from a terminal via gradle with `./gradlew :kool-demo:run`.
+You can launch the desktop demo app directly from a terminal via gradle with `./gradlew :kool-demo:runDesktop`.

 Running the [main()](kool-demo/src/desktopMain/kotlin/de/fabmax/kool/demo/Main.kt) method from within IntelliJ requires that the native libraries are located in a local folder and added as file dependencies (seems to be some kind